AryaIpandit/Astronomy-Blog/src/content/blog/when-brands-shine-like-diyas.md

   ></iframe>
 </div>

-- **Focus:** Women’s empowerment, self purchasing, life milestones, regional celebration
+- **Focus:** Women’s empowerment framed as self‑worth and everyday queenship, jewelry as a symbol of identity rather than a gift
-- **Format:** Digital first short films, influencer amplification, connected TV, interactive WhatsApp catalogues
+- **Format:** Single flagship cinematic film directed by Mira Nair, supported by digital amplification and brand storytelling across social and TV
-- **Tone:** Inclusive, culturally sensitive, participatory
+- **Tone:** Regal, cinematic, aspirational, with warmth and inclusivity
-- **Message:** Authenticity and layered identity
+- **Message:** Jewelry as a declaration of agency and modern identity — celebrating women as queens in their own lives

 The shift is about message and medium.
 Digital platforms allow Tanishq to listen, localize and respond.
 That approach supported festive quarter growth even with gold price swings.